ControlSystemStudio/org.csstudio.sns/plugins/org.csstudio.mps.sns/Readme.txt

-The database connection is configured in the file src/org/csstudio/mps/sns/resources/rdb.properties which is handled by the code in JeriDocument#makeMainWindow()
+The database connection is configured in the file src/org/csstudio/mps/sns/resources/rdb.properties which is handled by the code in org.csstudio.mps.sns.JeriDocument#makeMainWindow() and JeriDocument#findAdaptor().

+The setup uses Service Names (originally, it used Database Names).

-The standalone mpsbrowser.jar can be created by once running org.csstudio.mps.sns/src/org/csstudio/mps/sns/model/MPSModel.java in the Eclipse IDE, then 'Export'ing it as a runnable jar file.
+The standalone mpsbrowser.jar can be created by once running org.csstudio.mps.sns/src/org/csstudio/mps/sns/model/MPSModel.java in the Eclipse IDE, then 'Export'ing it as a runnable jar file. org.csstudio.mps.sns